bleistivt/DateJumper/ReadMe.txt

 No, I can only support these settings.

 3)   How do I Change Css colors?   in the css file in the plugin.

-4)   I will not answer any questions relating to this plugin unless you made a donation for this plugin.
-     If you made a donation, I may try to help you solve a problem, but there are no guarantees I can solve the problem.